esteves-esta/women-fronted-metal-bands/README.md

 - [ ] Make site responsive
 - [ ] Save data already requested by api (tracks/artist) on localstorage
 - [ ] Create or add songs to a playlist on deezer
+- [ ] Graphs - how many bands start with each letter of the alphabet

+- [ ] Open track cover on modal ??
+- [ ] button to select a random band / track to play ??
 ---

 ## 🧰 Tech Stack